dengrocrm/vonage-whatsapp-template-management-php-sdk/README.md

 ### Requirements

 PHP 7.4 and later.
-Should also work with PHP 8.0.
+Should also work with PHP 8.0 and later.

 ### Composer